 Occasionally, the school or a class may host functions or celebrations tied to the curriculum that involve food.
 The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers to provide food.

-[See Food Allergies on page 59.]
+[See Food Allergies]

 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)